processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 [auth_cache_size](/admin/configuration/toplevel/#auth-cache-size), [oauth_cache_size](/admin/configuration/toplevel/#oauth-cache-size), [router_cache_size](/admin/configuration/toplevel/#router-cache-size), and
 [sm_cache_size](/admin/configuration/toplevel/#sm-cache-size).

+<div class="note-down">improved in <a href="/archive/21_10/">21.10</a></div>

 ## captcha\_cmd

 *Path*

-Full path to a script that generates [CAPTCHA](/admin/configuration/basic/#captcha) images.
+Full path to a script that generates [CAPTCHA](/admin/configuration/basic/#captcha) images. @VERSION@ is replaced with ejabberd version number in XX.YY format. @SEMVER@ is replaced with ejabberd version number in semver format when compiled with Elixir’s mix, or XX.YY format otherwise.
 There is no default value: when this option is not set, CAPTCHA functionality is completely disabled.

+When using the ejabberd installers or container image, the example captcha scripts can be used like this:

+    captcha_cmd: /opt/ejabberd-@VERSION@/lib/ejabberd-@SEMVER@/priv/bin/captcha.sh

 ## captcha\_host